eilonik/TenPinBowling/README.md

 ### Description

 TenPinBowling is a Multi-player turn based bowling game.
 Each player playes 10 frames, one turn at a time.
-Each frame contains the number of pins that were taken down in it.
+The goal is to take down
+as many pins as possible out of 10 in each frame, 1/2 throws at a time, except for
+the last frame, where it can also be 3 throws.

 #### Scoring

 - A frame can be open - 2 non-negative integers < 10 each.
 The score of the frame is the sum of those integers.

 - A frame can be closed - either a strike or a spare.
+A strike is when all 10
+pins were taken down at the first shot, and a spare is when 10 pins were taken
-Both strike and spare award the player with 10 points, plus a bonus.
+down within 2 throws.
+Both strike and spare carry a bonus as follows:
 A strike ('X') recieves a bonus of the sum of the next 2 throws.
-A spare (non-negative integer < 10 followed by '/') recieves the following throw as a bonus.
+A spare (non-negative integer < 10 followed by '/') recieves the
+following throw as a bonus.

 - A special case is a closed frame in the last round.
 In that case the frame will consist of three throws.
+No bonus is awarded for that round

+The maximum score for the game is 300 (12 strikes in a row)

 The game ends when all players played all 10 frmaes.
 The winner is the player with the highest score.

 ### Installation